Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \nfp Since the subgroup, $<d_0^i>$, of the duo limit group, $Tduo_i$, is assumed to be rigid, the proposition follows from the existence of a uniform bound on the number of rigid specializations of a rigid limit group with a fixed value of the defining parameters (i.e., a bound that does not depend on the specific value of the defining parameters) that was proved in theorem 2.5 in [Se3].

 \line{\hss$ $}

 Proposition 3.4 proves that for a given specialization of the distinguished vertex group in $G_{j(i)}$, there are at most boundedly many conjugacy classes of specializations of the corresponding subgroups, $H_i^1,\ldots,H_i^e$, that may be associated with it.
 However, given an equivalence class of $E(p,q)$ we can't, in general, associate with it only finitely many conjugacy classes of specializations of the subgroups $H_i^1,\ldots,H_i^e$.
-Hence, to obtain only boundedly many specializations or conjugacy classes of specializations of some "prefered" groups of parameters that are associated with each equivalence class (and not only with a specialization of the distinguished vertex group in $G_{j(i)}$), we need to construct $uniformization$ $limit$ $groups$.
+Hence, to obtain only boundedly many specializations or conjugacy classes of specializations of some "preferred" groups of parameters that are associated with each equivalence class (and not only with a specialization of the distinguished vertex group in $G_{j(i)}$), we need to construct $uniformization$ $limit$ $groups$.

 Let $Tduo$ be one of the Duo limit groups, $Tduo_1,\ldots,Tduo_m$.
 We assume as in proposition 3.4, that $Tduo$ terminates in a rigid limit group (i.e., the subgroup $<d_0>$ admits a trivial graded JSJ decomposition), and that the two graded completions that are associated with $Tduo$ contain no abelian vertex group in any of their levels. $Tduo$, being a Duo limit group (with no abelian vertex groups that appear along the levels of its two associated graded completions), admits the amalgamated product: $Tduo=<d_1,p>*_{<d_0>} \, <d_2,q>$.

 By part (1) of proposition 3.3, with $Tduo$ there is an associated homomorphism from an associated graded completion, $G_j$, which is one of the graded completions in the Diophantine envelope of $E(p,q)$.
 By part (2) of proposition 3.3, with $Tduo$ there is also an associated homomorphism from one of the rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$, into $Tduo$.

 We denote the image of this homomorphism in $Tduo$, $<f,p,q>$.
 Note that by proposition 3.3 if both subgroups $<p>$ and $<q>$ in $<f,p,q>$ are non-trivial, then the intersection of $<f,p,q>$ with some conjugates of $<d_0>$ is non-trivial.
 We denote by $H^1,\ldots,H^e$ these intersection subgroups.

 Suppose that there exists an equivalence class of $E(p,q)$, for which there exists an infinite sequence of conjugacy classes of specializations of $H^1,\ldots,H^e$ that can be extended to couples of test sequences of the two graded completions that are associated with $Tduo$, so that restrictions of generic elements in these test sequences, $(f_n,p_n,q_n)$, prove that the couples $(p_n,q_n) \in E(p,q)$, these test sequences restrict to valid proofs that the couples $(p_n,q_0(n))$ and $(q_0(n),q_n)$ belong to $E(p,q)$ (recall that $q_0(n)$ is the restriction of the specializations $d_0(n)$ to the elements $q_0$), and furthermore these test sequences restrict to sequences of distinct couples, $\{(p_n,q_n)\}$.